matthewjwoodruff/pareto.py/README.md

 * `-o, --output`: Required.
 Filename to output your Pareto set.

 * `--objectives`: Optional.
 A list of columns of the input files to sort (zero-indexed), separated by spaces.
-If not given, all columns of the input files will be sorted by default.
+If not given, all columns of the input files will be sorted.

 * `--epsilons`: Optional.
 A list of epsilon (precision) values corresponding to each objective.
 If not given, all objectives will use a precision of `1e-9`.